 More from Jim Beidler on the Meyers Gazetteer

-Genealogy Gems Premium members can sign in to our website and hear Jim go more in depth on the Meyers Gazetteer for German genealogy research in Genealogy Gems Premium Podcast episode 143.
+Genealogy Gems Premium members can sign in to our website and hear Jim go more in-depth on the Meyers Gazetteer for German genealogy research in Genealogy Gems Premium Podcast episode 143.
 Jim applies his decades of German research experience to the latest technological advances and brings you along for the ride!

 Jim Beidler is the author of Trace Your German Roots Online, one of Family Tree Books’ top-selling genealogy guides.
-Get an additional 10% off when you use the link above and the coupon code GEMS17. *Coupon code valid through 12/31/17.